-The Bank of Canada's increase to prime in an attempt to rein in inflation caused dramatic changes in the interest rate environment in 2023, the PSCU was strategically positioned to be positively impacted by these rate increases.
-Although we continue to find ourselves in a volatile economic environment, we are very pleased with the overall financial performance of the Credit Union and look forward to its continued success as we navigate 2024.
+The Bank of Canada's changes to prime in an attempt to manage inflation once again caused dramatic changes in the interest rate environment in 2024, however the PSCU was strategically positioned to mitigate the impacts of these rate changes.
+Although we are pleased with the overall financial performance of the Credit Union in 2024, we continue to find ourselves in a volatile economic environment.
+We anticipate strong economic headwinds coupled with significantly increased costs from our partners in 2025.
+Fortunately, the Credit Union finds itself in a strong financial position to navigate the year ahead.